Architectural Joinery or Site Carpentry – Intermediate Apprenticeship

 -

 Every employer is different and therefore the entry requirements can vary.
-As a guide you ideally need GCSE grade3 or above in English and Maths and in some cases ICT.
-However, we will work with you and provide additional support in order to help you achieve the functional skills element or GCSE requirements of the Apprenticeship.
-Support can be delivered either prior to your Apprenticeship via a traineeship or during the delivery of your programme.
+As a guide, you ideally need GCSE grade 4 in English and Maths.
+However, we will work with you and provide additional support to help you achieve their requirements, either prior to your Apprenticeship or during the delivery of your programme.
+An interest in the industry is essential.
+You will need to complete the Level 2 Architectural Joinery Apprenticeship before progressing to the Level 3 Advanced Architectural Joinery Apprenticeship.

 - Facilities